Submissions

 Manuscript Style

-Academic or professional affiliations of all authors and the full mailing address, telephone number, and e-mail address of the author who will correspond with the Editorial Office and review proofs is required by Editorial Manager.
+Academic or professional affiliations of all authors and the full mailing address, telephone number, and e-mail address of the author who will correspond with the Editorial Office and review proofs are required by the Editorial Manager.
 In order to allow for blind review, authors should avoid including information that may identify the authors in the body of their manuscript.

 The author(s) should adhere to these requirements: